-How can you tell it's January in California?
-There's snow in the mountains.
-In Los Angeles and other parts of Southern California, the only clue may be that the coral trees are blooming, topping their muscular-looking trunks and bare branches with clusters of red-orange flowers.
+January in California means snow in the mountains.
+In Southern California, the coral trees bloom, topping their muscular-looking trunks and bare branches with clusters of red-orange flowers.
 In wine country, the tasting rooms are as empty as the shelves at Walmart at the end of Black Friday.
-At Disneyland, the decorations come down and the crowds all but evaporate.
+At Disneyland, the decorations come down, and the crowds all but evaporate.

 After the New Year's holiday, the ski areas are the only parts of California that are at their busiest.
 Everywhere else, you find fewer tourists than almost any other time of the year.

 The only downside to visiting California in January is that it might rain or even storm.
 You can read more about that below.

 California weather varies depending on what part of the state you're visiting.
 Coastal areas are moderate to cool in December, and the desert temperatures are at their most comfortable.

 In the mountains, you'll find snow, and most of the high mountain passes will be closed.
 Lake Tahoe and Mammoth Mountain will be cold in January with lows in the teens at night and struggling to get above freezing during the day.

 Yosemite Valley will be much warmer in the 70s during the day and the 50s at night.
 At higher elevations, it will be much colder and snowy.
 Tioga Pass between Yosemite and the Eastern Sierras always closes before January, and it won't re-open until well after the spring thaw.